Adolescent Treatment and Recovery, Part 4: Navigating Self and Other Regulation in Adolescent Co-Occurring Treatment

 Treating adolescents that present with mental health and substance use diagnoses can be difficult without specialized training.
 A psychodynamic approach to treatment can help counselors identify how substance use patterns developed with the client and what resources might be useful for recovery.
 The concept of self and other regulation as a way to increase recovery efforts will be explored.
 This presentation will share examples of resources from mindfulness, brain-based, and evidenced-based practices that can support both the adolescent and their natural supports.

-Janys Murphy Rising, PhD, LMHC, SUDP, is an Associate Professor at Hazelden Betty Ford Graduate School of Addiction Studies.
-She has 18 years’ experience working with clients, and a decade of experience teaching counselors at the graduate level.
-Murphy Rising is a Licensed Mental Health Counselor as well as a Substance Use Disorder Professional in Washington state.
-She is also a Child Mental Health Specialist and works to design and lead a clinical program working with families and adolescents with co-occurring disorders.
+Janys Murphy Rising, PhD, LMHC, SUDP, is an Associate Professor at Seattle University's Online Clinical Mental Health Counseling program.
+Murphy Rising has 19 years of experience working with clients and over a decade of experience teaching counselors at the graduate level.
+Murphy Rising is a Licensed Mental Health Counselor, as well as a Substance Use Disorder Professional in Washington state.
+Murphy Rising is also a Child Mental Health Specialist and previously led a program working with families and adolescents with co-occurring disorders.
 She is a qualified Clinical Supervisor for clinicians in pursuit of licensing.
-She has led numerous trainings on motivational interviewing, and is currently piloting a training program for students working in integrated care settings.
+She has conducted numerous trainings on motivational interviewing, counseling with The Enneagram, and working with adolescents.

 - Participants will be able to identify three ways that substance use patterns develope in adolescent clients.